Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 • Save

-You know that moment when your golden gives you those eyes — the “I’ve been so good today” eyes — and you just need to come through with something worthy of that loyalty?
+You know the moment when your golden gives you the “I’ve been so good today” eyes and you just need to come through with something worthy of that faithfulness?

 These cookies are it.